justinmccoy/openwhisk-cloudant-trigger/README.md

 # 5. Create OpenWhisk actions
 Included in the repo is a file `enhance-with-nlu.js`.
 This file defines an OpenWhisk action written as a JavaScript function.
-This function will call the Watson Natural Language Understanding service with the `url` spectifed on the Cloudant `referrer` database document insert.
+This function will call the Watson Natural Language Understanding service with the `url` spectifed on the Cloudant `referrers` database document insert.

 ```javascript
 var NaturalLanguageUnderstandingV1 = require('watson-developer-cloud/natural-language-understanding/v1.js');